necst/CANflict/README.md

 # CANflict

-This is the official repository for the CANflict project of Politecnico di Milano (Italy).
+This is the official repository for the CANflict project.

 To cite CANflict, please use the following BibTeX and DOI (they will be updated once final version is released): `https://doi.org/10.1145/3548606.3560618`

 ```
 @inproceedings{CANflict_temp,
   title={CANflict: Exploiting Peripheral Conflicts for Data-Link Layer Attacks on Automotive Networks},
-  author={De Faveri, Alvise and Longari, Stefano and Carminati, Michele and Polino, Mario and Zanero, Stefano},
+  author={de Faveri Tron, Alvise and Longari, Stefano and Carminati, Michele and Polino, Mario and Zanero, Stefano},
   booktitle={Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security},
   pages={},
   year={2022},